My three days of getting ready to trek alone in Nepal went something like this:

 Be ready.
 As elevation increases, so does the monotony of your diet.

 Here, things take a turn for the convoluted.

 I heard the TIMS (Trekking Information Management System) was retired in 2018.
-But every site I researched while writing this—including official government pages—says you need a TIMS card for trekking (alone or otherwise) in Nepal.
+But every site I researched while writing this—including this official government page about the TIMS card—says you need a TIMS card for trekking (alone or otherwise) in Nepal.

 Recent comments on sites such as this one about getting trekking permits in Nepal say TIMS cards are no longer needed!
 The system was retired again during the pandemic.